How to Ask for Time Off for a Funeral (10 Templates)

 Your HR contact or supervisor should let you know what steps to follow in order to submit your bereavement leave request and get it approved.

-3. Determine How Much Time off You Need and Create a Timeline
+3. Determine How Much Time Off You Need

 After the phone call, you’ll need to confirm the exact details of your bereavement leave.
 This way, you can submit a valid bereavement leave request.